You are here: Home » Course Selections for Twelfth Grade (2023-24) – Senior Elective Choices

 All courses in the engineering department are electives.
 Teacher recommendation and administrative approval are required.

 Robotics commences with a historical timeline followed by group exercises aimed at improving team mettle.
-In parallel to learning electromechanical solutions to industrial and societal challenges, students will work together on their prototypes for the FIRST Tech Challenge (FTC).
-Throughout the year, students learn woodworking and machining, computer-assisted design, and develop the skills they need to become science and technology leaders.
-Students will design robots to turn around in tight spaces, grab objects and release them in different locations.
+In parallel to learning electro-mechanical solutions to industrial and societal challenges, students will work together on their prototypes for the FIRST Tech Challenge (FTC).
+Throughout the year, students will apply their knowledge of machining, computer-aided design, and electro-mechanical systems to compete on the local level and become science and technology leaders.
+Students will design robots to efficiently complete the tasks provided by FIRST for that season's competition.
 Each year in FTC, different rules and challenges require uniquely designed robots.
-Each year in Robotics, students get to experience enthusiasm and excitement around a course full of structure.
+Each year in Robotics, students get to experience a fresh set of challenges, as the game rules change from season to season.

 All business courses are electives.
 We have partnered with several local colleges to offer courses for college credits.
 Students may enroll in these courses at a significantly reduced cost and earn college credits.
 Teacher recommendation and administrative approval are required.